enif77/EFrt/README.md

 ## Data types

-  - integer: 32 bit signed integer number (int),
+  - integer: 32 bit signed integer number (int).
-  - floating point: 64 bit float number (double),
+  - floating point: 64 bit float number (double), that is 2 times more bits, than the integer type (or 2 data stack items).
-  - string: A double quote terminated strings.
+  - string: A double quote terminated strings, stored on the objects stack.
   - other types will be available later - uint, short, ushort, byte etc.

 ## Stacks

   - Data stack: Main stack for user data.
-Holds all 32 bit integers.
+Holds all 32 bit integers and 64 bit floats (as 2 32 bit items).
-  - Floating point stack: Stack of floating point numbers.
-Used for all floating point calulations.
   - Return stack: Stack for interpreter internal use.
 Holds 32 bit signed integers.
   - Object stack: Can hold any object and strings.